 NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

-Arugula, also known as salad or garden rocket, is one of the nutritious green leafy vegetables of Mediterranean origin.
-It is a small, low-growing annual herb.
-The greens feature dandelion-like succulent, elongated, lobular leaves with prominent green veins (midrib).
+Arugula, also known as salad or garden rocket, is one of the nutritious leafy greens originating from the Mediterranean.
+It is a small, low-growing annual herb with dandelion-like succulent leaves, elongated and lobular, distinguished by prominent green veins.

-It belongs to the Brassicaceae family similar to as mustard greens, cauliflower, kale…,etc., and has the scientific name: Eruca sativa.
+Botanically, it belongs to the Brassicaceae family vegetables akin to mustard greens, cauliflower, kale, among others.

-Some of the common names of this garden rocket are rucola, rucoli, rugula, colewort, roquette, etc.
+Scientific name: Eruca sativa.
+Some of the common names of this greens are rucola, rucoli, rugula, colewort, roquette, etc.

 salad rocket

 Arugula.
-Note for tender deep-green leaves.
+Notice tender deep-green leaves.
 As the plant grows further, its leaves turn lobular as in dandelion.

 (Photo courtesy: vicWJ)

-2. Salad rocket has the ORAC value (oxygen radical absorbance capacity, a measure of antioxidant strength) of about 1904 µmol TE per 100 grams.
+2. Arugula, commonly known as salad rocket, boasts an ORAC value (Oxygen Radical Absorbance Capacity, a measure of antioxidant potency) of approximately 1904 µmol TE per 100 grams.

-3. Being a member of the Brassica family, arugula greens are rich sources of certain phytochemicals such as indoles, thiocyanates, sulforaphane, and isothiocyanates.
-Together, these compounds have been found to counter the carcinogenic effects of estrogen and thus may offer protection against prostate, breast, cervical, colon, and ovarian cancers by their cancer-cell growth inhibition, and cytotoxic effects on cancer cells.
+3. Belonging to the Brassica family, arugula greens are abundant in certain phytochemicals like indoles, thiocyanates, sulforaphane, and isothiocyanates.
+These compounds collectively combat the carcinogenic effects of estrogen, potentially offering protection against cancers such as prostate, breast, cervical, colon, and ovarian cancers by inhibiting cancer cell growth and exerting cytotoxic effects on cancer cells.

-4. Further, Di-indolyl-methane (DIM), a lipid-soluble metabolite of indole, has the immune modulator, anti-bacterial, and anti-viral properties (by potentiating Interferon-gamma receptors).
-DIM has currently been found application in the treatment of recurring respiratory papillomatosis caused by the Human Papilloma Virus (HPV) and is in Phase-III clinical trials for cervical dysplasia.
+4. Additionally, Di-indolyl-methane (DIM), a lipid-soluble metabolite of indole, exhibits immune-modulating, antibacterial, and antiviral properties by enhancing Interferon-gamma receptors.
+DIM is currently being investigated for its potential in treating recurrent respiratory papillomatosis caused by the Human Papilloma Virus (HPV) and is undergoing Phase-III clinical trials for cervical dysplasia.

-5. Fresh salad rocket is one of the greens rich in folates.
-100 g of fresh greens contain 97 µg or 24% of folic acid.
-When given to the anticipant mothers during their conception time, folate may help prevent neural tube defects in the newborns.
+5. Fresh arugula is rich in folates, with 100 grams of fresh greens containing 97 µg or 24% of the recommended daily intake of folic acid.
+When consumed by expectant mothers during conception, folate may help prevent neural tube defects in newborns.

-10. Its leaves contain adequate levels of minerals, especially copper and iron.
-Also, it has small amounts of some other essential minerals and electrolytes such as calcium, iron, potassium, manganese, and phosphorus.
+10. Furthermore, arugula leaves contain adequate levels of minerals, particularly copper and iron.
+They also contain small amounts of other essential minerals and electrolytes such as calcium, potassium, manganese, and phosphorus.

 See the table below for in depth analysis of nutrients: